Viktor Mitic: Career

 In 2010 Mitic exhibited his controversial bullet hole paintings at a show titled "Art or War", at Moos Gallery in Toronto.
 That same year, a book and DVD under the same title was published in Toronto, which included some of Mitic's art.
 Also that year, he was globally featured in various television programs and newspapers.

 In 2013 a large sculpture of Mitic's was installed in Washington, D.C.
-This piece, titled Incident, was featured on the front page of a major Canadian newspaper and by various Canadian and US television, paper and online news media.
+This piece, titled Incident, was featured on the front page of a major Canadian newspaper and by various Canadian and US television, paper, and online news media.

 In 2014 a documentary titled Gun Porn by Brahm Rosensweig, which described the unusual process of creating Mitic's "unique and violent work of art", was featured at the Hot Docs Canadian International Documentary Festival.

 In 2015 Mitic exhibited a collection of 58 pieces acquired by Artisan Works in Rochester, New York.
 He also appeared in an MTV comedy show shortly after.
 The show was featured in various publications, both in the US and Canada.
 Another piece released in 2015—titled Spectral Confederation—"advocates change and serves as a commentary to the underlining issues around gun control, homophobia, racism and the many historical prejudices that plague society today," said publicist Andrew Anderson.

 In 2016 Remington Contemporary Art Gallery showcased “Blasted Guernica”, a shot-up version of Picasso’s Guernica, in their permanent art collection in Markham, Ontario.

 In 2017 a large-scale aluminum and steel sculpture titled "Hypervelocity Asteroid" (22'×3'×10', painted aluminum and steel 2016) was acquired by Elizabeth Collection in Rochester, New York.

-Mitic's portrait of a young music star was exhibited in September 2017 and was stolen two weeks later from the Campbell House Museum in Toronto.
-The painting titled “Green, Shot up Portrait of Justin Bieber“ (2011, 30"×40", bullet holes, acrylic on canvas) was gone for two weeks before police retrieved it and arrested the thief.